KOTC Logo (C) 1996 Columbus Knox

 In photo; 2017 Oni Lasana as Granny Goose performed and served as one of the judges of the story slam.
 MC - Patchwork President, Denise McCormack, with judges NJSN's Carol Titus & friend.

-We invite you to mark your calendars now for Philadelphia's annual showcase of roots & culture with wholistic health, lectures, fabulous vendors and family fun!
+We invite you to mark your calendars now for Philadelphia's annual showcase of roots & culture with wholistic health, lectures, fabulous vendors, Keepers Of The Culture Storytellers and family fun!

 Natural Hair, Wholistic Health, and Beauty Expo